 The DCC continuous level transmitter is used in conjunction with the IGEMA DP411 measuring probe for the delivery of an output current proportional to the fill level 4-20 mA.

 It is intended for use in steam boilers or other fluid tanks.

 Regulations applied: corresponding DIN EN standards.

-The DLL low water level limiter works in conjunction with the Igema DP111 or DP121 level probe or the DP114 probe on the basis of the conductive fill level method of measurement whereby the electric conductivity of the water medium is used.
+The DCC water level transmitter works in conjunction with the Igema level probe DP411 on the basis of the capacitive fill level method of measurement whereby the electric conductivity of the water medium is used.
 The conductivity of the medium is measured in µS/cm.
 For the secure functioning of this method of measurement a minimum conductivity of the substance to be measured is required.

-The evaluation device can supply one or two limiter probes, which can be fitted in the boiler, with power and evaluate their signals.
-The serial numbers of the probes used must be entered in the evaluation device so that the evaluator can communicate with these probes.
+The evaluation device supplies power to the limiter probe, which is fitted in the boiler, and evaluates its signals.
+The serial number of the probe used must be entered in the evaluation device so that the evaluator can communicate with this probe.

 The 4-20 mA signal is available on the terminal block of the DCC for further processing.

 The power output can be routed via an additional relay or error signalling can be connected.